 HG Ventures is the venture capital arm of The Heritage Group.
 It invests in early and growth-stage companies developing advanced materials and systems for transportation infrastructure, environmental services, and specialty chemicals, as well as digital systems relevant to these industries.
 The firm aims to partner with portfolio companies by leveraging The Heritage Group’s operating companies and research center to provide technical expertise, manufacturing capabilities, and expansive industry networks.
 HG Ventures focuses on opportunities in the United States, typically backing companies positioned to improve infrastructure resilience, environmental performance, and energy production through innovative materials and processes.
 Through its strategic support, the firm helps portfolio companies scale and integrate with real-world supply chains and customers.

-Founded in 2019, Boomerang Ventures is a venture capital firm based in Indianapolis, Indiana.
-It focuses on building commercially successful companies in the future of healthcare, with an emphasis on connected medical devices, digital health, tech-enabled health services, and healthcare informatics.
+Boomerang Ventures is a venture capital firm based in Indianapolis, Indiana, founded in 2019, focusing on building commercially successful companies in the future of healthcare, including connected medical devices, digital health, tech-enabled health services, and healthcare informatics.

 Founded in 2011, Hyde Park Venture Partners is a Chicago-based venture capital firm specializing in early-stage investments.
 It focuses on high-growth technology startups across the Midwest, with an emphasis on software and tech-enabled businesses.
 The firm typically invests between $0.1 million to $2.5 million, co-investing with Hyde Park Angels.
 They actively mentor portfolio companies, supporting product development, business strategy, financing, and exit strategies.